is0383kk/React-Three-pane-layout/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the layout examples by modifying files under src/app.

-# 🧩 Component Overview
+# 🧩 Components Overview

+TwoPaneLayout

+- left: Sidebar or menu (ReactNode)
+- centerTitle: Title for the main panel
+- centerContent: Main content area

-### ThreePaneLayout
+ThreePaneLayout

-This component defines a layout with:

-- left: Sidebar or navigation area (ReactNode)
+- left: Sidebar or navigation
 - centerTitle: Title string for center panel
 - centerContent: Main content (ReactNode)
-- rightTitle: Title (ReactNode) for right pane
+- rightTitle: Title for right pane
-- rightContent: Supplementary detail content (ReactNode)
+- rightContent: Detail or supplementary content

 # 🧱 Technologies Used